kitnil/awesome/README.md

 ## Go

+- [soryu](https://github.com/enjuus/soryu) - glitch an image in the terminal
+- [crowdsec](https://github.com/crowdsecurity/crowdsec) - Crowdsec - An open-source, lightweight agent to detect and respond to bad behaviours.
+It also automatically benefits from our global community-wide IP reputation database.
 - [BountyIt](https://github.com/Shivangx01b/BountyIt) - A fuzzer made in golang for finding issues like xss, lfi, rce, ssti...that detects issues using change in content length and verify it using signatures
 - [gitflux](https://github.com/muesli/gitflux) - Track your GitHub projects in InfluxDB and create beautiful graphs with Grafana
 - [dewm](https://github.com/driusan/dewm) - A pure go autotiling window manager written with literate programming